-2. Eligibility for Part-time PhD
+3. Eligibility for Part-time Ph.D

-The eligibility criteria shall be the same as that for full time students.
-Additionally, the part time candidates need to fulfill the following conditions and provide the relevant information along with the application:
+- a) The eligibility criteria shall be the same as that for full time students.
+Additionally, the part time candidates need to fulfill the following conditions and provide the information along with the application: - 1.
+The applicants must have been in continuous service with the sponsoring organization for at least two years at the time of submitting the application form for admission and submit 'No Objection Certificate' from the employer stating that (i) He/she is on the regular payroll of the organization, (ii)He/she is permitted to pursue studies on a part-time basis, and (iii) His/her official duties will permit sufficient time for research.
+Sponsorship letter (on letterhead of the sponsoring organization) should include an undertaking stating that the period of study of the candidates will be treated as 'on duty' with usual salary/allowances, and he/she will be relieved for the period of studies.

-- 1. The applicant must have been in continuous service with the sponsoring organization for at least two years at the time of submitting the application form for admission and he/ she must submit a ±No Objection Certificateø from the employer stating that (i) He/ she is on the regular payroll of the organization, (ii) He/ she is permitted to pursue studies on a part-time basis, and (iii) His/ her official duties will permit sufficient time for research.
-Sponsorship letter (on letterhead of the sponsoring organization) should include an undertaking stating that the period of study of the candidate will be treated as ÷on dutyø with usual salary/ allowances, and he/ she will be relieved for the period of studies.
-The candidate should also submit a certificate stating that the research facilities exist in his organization (which can be self certified). - 2.
-He/ She will be required to reside at the Institute for a period of not less than one semester i.e. six months duration which is mandatory in the first year of PhD Programme.
-(This condition of minimum residence period will be automatically waived for candidates who are working in PEC or in Organizations/ institutions located within a distance of 50 km from the Institute).
+- 2. He/ She will be required to reside at the Institute for a period of not less than one semester i.e. six months duration which is mandatory in the first year of Ph.D Programme.
+(This condition of minimum residence period will be automatically waived for candidates who are working in PEC or in Organizations/ institutions located within a distance of 50 km from the Institute). - Note: 1.
+Guidelines on course work for Senior Executives working at the level of CEOs and Directors in industries, Government and research organizations who want to register as Part Time Ph.D. candidates are given in Clause VIII. - Note: 2.
+Ph.D. degrees which are pursued either full time or part time will be treated as degrees awarded through Regular Mode provided these are in conformity with the existing Statutes/Byelaws/Ordinances etc. of the degree awarding University.
+However, the Ph.D. acquired under distance mode is not permitted.